kchu100/Cpp/README.md

   Class is referred to as the designing of the user-defined data type.
   It reflects the different entities, attributes and actions.

+  Class template is a name for a generic class and is used to pass any data type as a parameter so there is no need to write the same code for different data types.

   **Access Specifiers:**
   Public: members can be accessed throughout the entire program
   Private: members that can't be accessed outside the class